IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 working memory that may be allocated during its execution.
 Typically this means that the memory costing function should measure the size of the object returned by the builtin.
-In the case of `cubeInteger` it is a reasonable assumption that the result of squaring an integer of size `n` will be of size about `3n`, so we define the memory costing function to be `n -> 3*n + 0`.
+In the case of `cubeInteger` it is a reasonable assumption that the result of cubing an integer of size `n` will be of size about `3n`, so we define the memory costing function to be `n -> 3*n + 0`.